 “They evolve so fast because of their rapid breeding cycles that humans can’t invent new poisons and traps fast enough to keep up.”

 SUPERPROOF, based in Coulsdon, South London, avoids these problems by protecting the human living space in properties with the UK’s most effective mouse proofing service.
-It also provides a certified guarantee that the property will be mice-free for at least a year.
+It also provides a certified guarantee that the property will be mice-free for at least 6 months.

 In one case, wealthy parents bought their daughter a flat in Kensington, close to Harrods.
 When she found it was infested with mice, she called in SUPERPROOF.